toaster-code/learning_golang/README.md

 # namespaces

 One thing to note is that only exported types and functions in a will be available externally.
-That is, types and functions whose names begin with a capital letter (which is why I renamed foo to Foo).
+That is, types and functions whose names begin with a capital letter.

 To simplify the usage of types from external packages by assigning them to a shorter alias.